German Private Partnership (GbR) / German Commercial Partnership (OHG)

 All shareholders are essentially authorised to manage the company’s business except if something different is agreed upon in the Articles of Association.
 The following may be agreed upon in the Articles:

 - Transfer of management to one or more shareholders

 The shareholders are personally liable for the company’s obligations as joint debtors.
-Each one is liable directly, unlimitedly, as a joint debtor, and relating to decline and withdrawal (parallel of leadership and liability).
+Each one is liable directly and without limitation as a joint debtor and, relating to decline and withdrawal (parallel of leadership and liability).
 If a shareholder leaves, he will be liable for five more years for the obligations existing before his departure.
-Note that a new shareholder upon entering is also liable for the obligations that exist at his joining.
+It should also be noted that a new shareholder upon entering is also liable for the obligations that exist at his joining.

 The income of a GbR or an OHG is distributed to individual shareholders according to a profit distribution key determined in the Articles of Association.
-The shareholders must then submit this income to income tax or corporate tax (depending on whether the shareholder is a natural or legal person) and the solidarity surcharge.
+The shareholders must then subject this income to tax (income or corporate tax depending on whether the shareholder is a natural or legal person) and the solidarity surcharge.